Our Sourcing & Process - From Tree To Cup

 This year, we are launching a project with our partners on the ground committed to changing all this by allowing the farmers to sell their cacao in fruit and avoid their dealings with co-ops all together.
 This will allow the cacao farmers to focus on what they do best, farming cacao, without the risk involved with going into debt.
 Stay tuned for more details as this project unfolds.

-You may be surprised to discover all that is ACTUALLY involved in making ceremonial drinking cacao available to the world.
+You may be surprised to discover all that is ACTUALLY involved in making whole bean, heirloom drinking chocolate available to the world.
 Here's a step-by-step break down of our tree-to-cup process.

 1. Growing: all cacao comes from cacao trees (Theobroma cacao).
 Cacao trees take up to 5 years to mature.
 Once mature, cacao trees grow thousands of flowers every year.
 However, only a small percentage (as low as 1%) produce a cacao pod.
 Each football sized pod takes nearly 6 months to ripen and contains about 20-40 almond-shaped seeds surrounded by a sweet, juicy pulp (cacao baobab).